Religion in the Soviet Union: Policy toward religions in practice

 Soviet policy toward religion was based on the ideology of Marxism-Leninism, which made atheism the official doctrine of the Communist Party.
 However, "the Soviet law and administrative practice through most of the 1920s extended some tolerance to religion and forbade the arbitrary closing or destruction of some functioning churches", and each successive Soviet constitution granted freedom of belief.
-As the founder of the Soviet state, Lenin, put it:

-Religion is the opium of the people: this saying of Marx is the cornerstone of the entire ideology of Marxism about religion.
-All modern religions and churches, all and of every kind of religious organizations are always considered by Marxism as the organs of bourgeois reaction, used for the protection of the exploitation and the stupefaction of the working class.

 Marxism-Leninism advocates the suppression and ultimately the disappearance of religious beliefs, considering them to be "unscientific" and "superstitious".
-In the 1920s and 1930s, such organizations as the League of the Militant Godless were active in anti-religious propaganda.
-Atheism was the norm in schools, communist organizations (such as the Young Pioneer Organization), and the media.
+In the 1920s and 1930s, such organisations as the League of the Militant Godless were active in anti-religious propaganda.
+Atheism was the norm in schools, communist organisations (such as the Young Pioneer Organization), and the media.

 The state's efforts to eradicate religion in the Soviet Union, however, varied over the years with respect to particular religions and were affected by higher state interests.
 In 1923, a New York Times correspondent saw Christians observing Easter peacefully in Moscow despite violent anti-religious actions in previous years.
 Official policies and practices not only varied with time, but also differed in their application from one nationality to another and from one religion to another.